reuters-graphics/chart-module-weeklyaverage/README.md

     variable_name: 'cases', // What is this a chart of?
 Infections?
 Deaths?
 Tests?

+    // sets the default position of the tooltip
+    tooltip_default: 'top', // other options auto or bottom

     text: { // Here we pass all the text lines in the chart

       daily_numbers: 'Daily new {{ variable }}',